MahsaShokouhi/Future_Sales_Prediction/README.md

 Since the goal is to predict monthly sales, the daily records were aggregated to obtain total monthly sales of each product at each store: total_monthly_sale (target variable).

-To assess autocorrelation of the target variable, 12 lags (months) were used and the correlation between total sales of each product sold at each store in a given month and the following 12 months were estimated.
+To assess autocorrelation of the target variable, 12 lags (months) were used and the correlation between total sales of each product sold at each store in a given month and the previous 12 months were estimated.
 The following figure shows that this correlation decreases over longer periods, with strongest correlation seen with 1-month lag.

 ![Figure1](/images/fig1.png)